LI-mengran/fastAFD/experiments/readme.md

   We conduct experiments on `RFDD`、`RFDD-` and `COlEnum` to find scalability in terms of `|e|`.
 The latter can be found in `mode[2]` and `mode[4]`.

+### Exp-3 : Handling dirty data

+We compare different methods in their abilities of identifying FDs from dirty data.
+We first conduct FD discovery on `𝑟` to identify the set `Σ` of minimal and valid FDs as the ground truth, and then inject errors into `𝑟` to generate a dirty dataset `𝑟′`, using different settings for different methods to find RFDs.
+The dirty datasets and the results are put in the `"Exp-3"` directory.

+### Exp-4 : Top-k discovery

+We set k = 20 to find the meaningful RFDs and manually judge the meaningfulness of them.
+The detail information is put in the `"Exp-4"` directory.

-### Exp-3 : FastRFD against Dime
+### Exp-5 : FastRFD against Dime

 The source code of Dime can be found [here](https://dastlab.github.io/dime/).
 Because of the limit of Dime, we specialize similarity threshold to 2 for all attributes, and error threshold to 0.1.

-### Exp-4 : FastRFD against Domino
+### Exp-6 : FastRFD against Domino and FastDD

-The source code of Domino can be found [here](https://dast-unisa.github.io/Domino-SW/).
-After generating predicate sets from Domino, we use them in FastRFD, and set error threshold to 0.
+The source code of Domino can be found [here](https://dast-unisa.github.io/Domino-SW/), and The resource code of FastDD can be found [here](https://github.com/TristonK/FastDD) After generating predicate sets from Domino, we use them in FastRFD, and set error threshold to 0.
 Here is an example:

 ```
 java -jar FastAFD.jar -f ./dataset/iris.csv -t 0.0 -g -s threshold/iris.txt -m 1
 ```

-### Exp-5 : Top-k discovery

-We set k = 20 to find the meaningful RFDs and manually judge the meaningfulness of them.
-The detail information is put in the `"Exp-5"` directory.

-### Exp-6 : Handling dirty data

-We compare different methods in their abilities of identifying FDs from dirty data.
-We first conduct FD discovery on `𝑟` to identify the set `Σ` of minimal and valid FDs as the ground truth, and then inject errors into `𝑟` to generate a dirty dataset `𝑟′`, using different settings for different methods to find RFDs.
-The dirty datasets and the results are put in the `"Exp-6"` directory.